colindembovsky/cols-agent-tasks/Tasks/Tokenizer/README.md

     tokenizeType: Json  # only type available currently
     includes: 'ConnectionStrings.DefaultConnection'  # comma-separated list of values to tokenize
     # excludes: 'values,to,exclude'    # comma-separated list of values to NOT tokenize
+    # nullBehavior: warning   # 'warning' or 'error' for null properties
 ```

 ## Settings